 - During knee pain treatment by yoga, all the asanas will be performed with the help of props.

-- The patient will be advised to perform asanas based on their current health, age and their present capacity to perform asanas.
+- The patient will be advised to perform asanas based on their current health, age, and present capacity to perform asanas.

-The knee consists of the intersection of four bones, four ligaments, several tendons, two menisci, and cartilage.
+The knee is constituted by a framework of four ligaments, four bones, two menisci, cartilage, and a lot of tendons.
 Knee pain can occur due to many reasons.
 Many cases of knee pain can be solved easily at home with knee pain yoga treatments, but in some severe cases, surgery may be required.

 Therapeutic treatment of Iyengar yoga can cure chronic knee pain within some days with the help of some very effective Iyengar yoga for knee pain.